Project 7: Handwriting Recognition with Decision Trees/Random Forests

 - Level 1: Decision tree learning implemented and works.
 Paper includes analysis of decision tree learning for

-- Level 3: Both random forests and decision tree learning are applied to two real-world data sets you
+- Level 3: Both random forests and decision tree learning are applied to a real-world data set you

-have obtained beyond those employed for Levels 1 and 2.
+have obtained beyond that employed for Levels 1 and 2.

-- You may use the same real-world data sets as you may have used for Level 3 of the previous assignment.
+- You may use the same real-world data set as you may have used for Level 3 of the previous assignment.

-- Your paper should include an analysis of the performance of these algorithms on those data sets.
+- Your paper should include an analysis of the performance of both algorithms on that data set.

-- If you reused data sets from the previous assignment, you should also analyze their performance relative
+- If you reused the data set from the previous assignment, you should also analyze their performance relative

 to the algorithms from the previous assignment.